UnderDev/Neo4j-IrishConstituenciesGraph/README.md

 The objective was to first create the database with all the information and Queries it using cypher Queries to get interesting information about the election.

 ## Database
-Explain how you created your database, and how information is represented in it.
+Explain how you created your database, and how information is represented in it.*********
 The database was created using a .CSV file which I altered and added data to.

-There are two files added to the project, one with Constituencies and the other with Candidates.
+There are three files added to the project, one with Constituencies another with Candidates and the last one Party's.

 Once the .CSV files were created, they were then read in using the queries below.